ar-cyber/TauriSEQTA/README.md

 - **Custom Homepage**: A personalized homepage that displays upcoming assessments, lessons, and notices with subject-specific colors.

-- **All SEQTA functionality kept**: Most SEQTA actions can be preformed here.
+- **All SEQTA functionality kept**: Most SEQTA actions can be performed here.

-- **Timetable Colors**: Integration of timetable colors for subjects to enhance visual identification throuhout the entire app.
+- **Timetable Colors**: Integration of timetable colors for subjects to enhance visual identification throughout the entire app.

 - **Sidebar Navigation**: A sidebar with quick navigation links to various sections like Home, News, Assessments, Courses, Dashboard, etc.